AVR-biosecurity-bioinformatics/freyr/docs/usage.md

 - `rank` uses the taxonomic assignment with the lowest rank (eg. species assignment preferred to genus assignment), with ties broken by the `frequency` method
 - `abundance` uses the taxonomic assignment of the ASV with the highest read abundance across the entire dataset

-> [!IMPORTANT]
+> [!WARNING]
 > Cluster assignment labels (ie. `1, 2, 3...`) should not be compared between separate pipeline runs.
-They will also be different between the 'unfiltered' and 'filtered' outputs of Freyr.
-If unsure, we recommend users perform their own OTU clustering.
+They will also be different between the 'unfiltered' and 'filtered' [output files](#output-files).
+If unsure, we recommend users perform their own OTU clustering using a method of their choice.

 ### Primer parameter overrides